 It’s a contagious style of music that makes it impossible for the listener to not dance along.
 Samba music and dance evolved from African slaves that brought their music, dance and rhythmic drumbeats from Africa.

 The Rio Samba parades also known as the desfiles are the absolute highlight of the Rio Carnival and known as the Greatest Show on Earth!
 Rio Carnival goes big on everything!
-Except maybe the skimpy carnival costumes worn by the Brazilian women, and nothing highlights this more than the Rio Samba Parades.
+Except maybe the skimpy Rio Carnival Costumes worn by the Brazilian women, and nothing highlights this more than the Rio Carnival Samba Parades.

-The parades are a result of a years’ worth of hard work, dedication and passion.
+The Rio Carnival Parades are a result of a years’ worth of hard work, dedication and passion.
 They feature giant 20m floats, dazzling costumes and 60,000 performers.
 Each Samba School sings and dances to a packed stadium of 90,000 screaming spectators.
-All whilst under the intense scrutiny of the judges, with the goal of being crowned the Best Rio Samba School of 2019.
+All whilst under the intense scrutiny of the judges, with the goal of being crowned the Best Rio Samba School.

-It doesn’t matter if you attend the samba parades at the Sambadrome or not, because most of the action takes place on the streets and beaches of Rio at the blocos.
+It doesn’t matter if you attend the Rio Carnival Parades at the Sambadrome or not, because most of the action takes place on the streets and beaches of Rio at the blocos.
 What are blocos?
 Blocos, also known as bandas are free street parties organised by the neighbourhoods during carnival.

-Over five million people attend the blocos, and one Rio blocos alone attracts over two million people.
+Over five million people attend the Rio Carnival Parties, and one Rio blocos alone attracts over two million people.
 Over 500 blocos are thrown during carnival in Rio.
 For six wild days people dressed up in costumes sing, dance, kiss and drink the days and nights away.
 It isn’t carnival without attending a Rio Carnival Party!

 What are the Rio Carnival Balls?
 The Carnival Balls are deeply rooted in the history of carnival celebrations.
 In keeping with the European origins of carnival in Brazil, there are many extravagant private parties and balls in Rio during carnival.
 These balls add an air of exclusivity to Rio Carnival.
 Your Rio Carnival experience is not complete without attending a carnival ball.